2024 Guide to Restaurant Music Licenses

 The required licenses vary based on the songs played, but if your live acts play songs other than their own, you should consider purchasing licenses from all the performing rights organizations.
 The number of nights you offer live music or cover charges can also impact your licensing costs.

 Depending on your restaurant's location, you also need a local entertainment permit for live music events.
 Details are usually available on the website for your city.
 The licenses offered by business music solutions like Pandora CloudCover do not cover live music.
+But they do cover so much else.

 Penalties for Playing Music in a Restaurant with No License